bengarrett/RetroTxt/docs/usage/local.md

 ---
 # View files stored on your computer

-Browsers are quite happy to read files and directories stored locally on your computer by typing a path into the address bar.
+Browsers are happy to read files and directories stored locally on your computer by typing a file or directory path into the address bar.

 === "Windows"

-    On Windows, I may have a text file located in my downloads folder.
+    I may have a text file on Windows in my Downloads folder.

     ``` title="Windows file path"
     C:\Users\Ben\Downloads\myfile.txt